AmishaaaPaliwal/SolveAI/docs/firebase-integration.md

 }
 ```

-This integration provides a robust, scalable backend solution for your AyurTrack application.
+This integration provides a robust, scalable backend solution for your SolveAI application.